pradnyanandana/wallet-nestjs/README.md

 5. Save the `.env` file.

 The application will automatically read the environment variables from the `.env` file when it starts up.
-Make sure to restart the application if it was already running for the changes to take effect.
+Make sure to restart the application if it is already running for the changes to take effect.

 ## Migration